-A Proper Marriage The Children of Violence, Book 2HarperCollins e-books #ad - A Proper Marriage The Children of Violence, Book 2 #ad - Finally, she must make the heartbreaking choice of whether to sacrifice her child as she turns her back on marriage and security.
+A Proper Marriage The Children of Violence, Book 2HarperCollins e-books #ad - Finally, she must make the heartbreaking choice of whether to sacrifice her child as she turns her back on marriage and security.
 A proper marriage is the second novel in doris lessing's classic Children of Violence series of novels, taken together, and, each a masterpiece on its own right, an incisive and all-encompassing vision of our world in the twentieth century.

 .
 An unconventional woman trapped in a conventional marriage, infidelities, frustrations, Martha Quest struggles to maintain her dignity and her sanity through the misunderstandings, and degrading violence of a failing marriage.

-Martha Quest: A Novel Perennial Classics Book 1HarperCollins e-books #ad - For her, this is a time of solitary reading daydreams, dancing -- and the first disturbing encounters with sex.
+Martha Quest: A Novel Perennial Classics Book 1HarperCollins e-books #ad - Martha Quest: A Novel Perennial Classics Book 1 #ad - For her, this is a time of solitary reading daydreams, dancing -- and the first disturbing encounters with sex.
 She is a romantic idealistic in revolt against the puritan snobbery of her parents, emotion, trying to live to the full with every nerve, and instinct laid bare to experience.
 Intelligent, martha quest is a young woman living on a farm in Africa, sensitive, and fiercely passionate, feeling her way through the torments of adolescence and early womanhood.

 .
 The first of doris lessing's timeless Children of Violence novels, Martha Quest is an endearing masterpiece.